-Grade Level: 9 Credit: 1.0 Prerequisite: None The course surveys the growth and development of the modern world beginning with Age of Exploration through World War II.
+This course satisfies the state graduation requirement.
+The course surveys the growth and development of the modern world beginning with Age of Exploration through World War II.
 Over the course of the year, students will develop an understanding of the political, geographical, social and economic factors that have influenced the growth and development of modern nations.